allgaetan/Concert-Analysis/readme.md

 # Concert Analysis

-Python scripts to analyze your personal music shows history.
+Python scripts to analyze your personal concert history.